Godsmith/trainfinity3/README.md

 ## TODO

+- train should reverse in place when reversing, not also move to the end of the platform
+  - this solves the problem that it was not defined what should happen if a train platform becomes shorter than the train while the train is running.
 - trains repath at intersections
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)